conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 ```
 Note we do not specify anything as the input to `grep` since the pipe takes the output of `ls` and automatically puts it as the input to `grep`.<br>
 Piping commands together as input to grep, sed, less, etc can become very useful for sorting, modifying and searching files and folders, especially within loops.

+## Practise tasks for grep, sed and pipe
+### Task 1
+1. Print the following list of species to a file:
+Staphylococcus aureus<br />
+Streptococcus pyogenes<br />
+Pseudomonas aeruginosa<br />
+Escherichia coli <br />
+2. Count the number of Escherichia in the file
+3. Replace all Pseudomonas with P. and save to a new file
+4. Count the number of coccus in the file and then print to the screen "multiple found" if 1 or more occurrences are in the file. (hint use an if statement.
+You can the value output from the statement before a pipe is stored in $?)

 ## .bash_profile, alias and PATH